lokeshpara/MNIST/README.md

-#### In this assignment.
-I apply L1 and L2 regularization for previous assignment final model.
+#### I apply L1 and L2 regularization for previous assignment final model.
 #### Model training in following way:
 ####         1. Without L1 and L2 regularization.
 ####         2.With L1 regularization.